-TL;DR: Never use mutable objects as the keys to your HashMap!
+TL;DR: Never use mutable objects as keys in your HashMap!

-After I wrote my article How does HashMap work in Java? a few people suggested more topics HashMap
+After I wrote my article How does HashMap work in Java?, a few people suggested more topics related to HashMap.
+As a result, I decided to create a short series of articles about it.

-In today’s article, we will talk about JVM HashMaps.
-We will show how you can break them if you’re not careful.
-But keep in mind, while we're talking about the JVM world, the same applies to most modern languages.
+In today's article, we will discuss JVM HashMaps and how they can be easily broken if not used carefully.
+It's important to note that while we'll be focusing on the JVM world, the same principles apply to most modern programming languages.

-In this article, I will write the implementation using Java.
-I will then explain the root cause of the problem, and how to solve the issues I created.
+In this article, I will provide an implementation using Java and then explain the root cause of the problem.
+I will also offer solutions to address the issues I introduce.

 The How

-Consider the following simple class.
-It wraps an integer value inside an object and allows the developer to get or set the value of the class:
+Let's consider the following simple class.
+It encapsulates an integer value within an object and provides methods to get or set the value:

 public class IntWrapper {